-Trade and Forest Campaigner
+Trade and Forest Campaigner (on maternity leave)

 Perrine has nine years of experience working on EU policy in France and Belgium.
 Her present focus is on forest governance in South East Asia and how trade affects forests.